Graham Clarke (musician): Philanthropy

-Guitars

-Clarke plays Ovation guitars almost exclusively.
-He owns four: "Delores", "Cinnamon", "Bluebell", and "Blondie".
-He was given a 1986 Collector's Edition by his brother Tommy.
-Although he records with it (reportedly Hogging the Covers was performed entirely with it), Graham rarely plays it in public.

 Personal life

+Clarke is first cousin to film score composer Alan Silvestri.

 Graham has been married to his wife Peggy since May 28, 1994.
 Peggy is currently senior minister at Community Church of New York.
 They live in Somers, New York.
 They have a child, Zachary.
 Clarke was raised Roman Catholic, but left the faith by his time at Boston College.
 Though technically not a member, he does frequently attend services and perform at the Unitarian Universalists.
 He also sees his family frequently and all four brothers make an annual trip to a different city to watch a live professional hockey game.
 He is a dog lover and has owned dogs his entire adult life, often including them in his songs ("Come on Up, Athena", "Man in the Moon").

 He is a resident of Somers, New York.

-Relatives

-Clarke is first cousin to Grammy Award-winning, Oscar-nominated film score composer Alan Silvestri.